ariefpurnamamuharram/poster-web/README.md

 ## System update
 For future system update, you can use `.sysupdate.sh` shell script included in this repository.
 In order use it please follow this steps for the first-time setup:

 1. Change file permission by `chmod +x sysupdate.sh`.
-2. Run shell script by using `./sysupdate.sh`
+2. Run shell script by using `./sysupdate.sh`.

-Now you can do system updates automatically by typing `./sysupdate.sh`.
+Now you can do system update automatically by typing `./sysupdate.sh`.

 ## Administrator account
 You can login as administrator by clicking `login` button on top right corner of navigation bar or simply by adding `/login` in the web address.
 Here is the default administrator account: